Toric Sylvester forms: A duality theorem

 \begin{proof} We claim that $F_0$ is a nonzero divisor in $C$.
-This follows as a corollary of Dedekind-Mertens Lemma \cite[Corollary 2.8]{busejouanolou}, which says that $F$ is a nonzero divisor in $A[x_1,\dots,x_n]$ if its content ideal is a nonzero divisor in $A$.
-The content ideal is generated by the coefficients $c_{0,\mu}$ for $x^\mu \in C_0$ and they are all nonzero divisors.
-Therefore, $F_0$ is a nonzero divisor also in $C_{\sigma}$ for all $\sigma \in \Sigma(n)$. \\
+This follows \lb{from} Dedekind-Mertens Lemma \cite[Corollary 2.8]{busejouanolou}, which says that a polynomial $F$ is a nonzero divisor in $A[x_1,\dots,x_n]$ if its content ideal is a nonzero divisor in $A$.
+The content ideal is generated by the coefficients $c_{0,\mu}$ for $x^\mu \in R_{\alpha_0}$ and they are all nonzero divisors.
+Therefore, $F_0$ is a nonzero divisor also in $C_{\Tilde{x}^{\tau}}$ for all $\tau \in \Sigma(n)$.